dwarvesf/playground/_memo/slice-and-array-in-golang.md

 ---
 tags:
   - go
+  - programming
+  - software
-title: Slice And Array In Golang
+title: Slice and Array in Golang
 date: 2018-03-13
-description: null
+description: In Go language, the terminology Array has a bit different from another language like C, JS, ...
+In Go, the array has a fixed length and type.
+Take a look of array implementation in Go.
-authors: null
+authors:
+- hnh
 menu: memo
-type: null
+type: practice
 hide_frontmatter: false
+hide_title: false
 ---

-### Array
+## Array
 **TL;DR:**
 The different between array in Go and C: